 It is there, ten years later, when Laura MacDonald returns to see him.
-At first he can not remember her, but it all comes back when he hears her play “Home on the Range.”
-As she gets nearer to John, who has aged considerably, he is unable to recognize the once dark brunette beauty who stole his affections.
+At first he cannot remember her, but it all comes back when he hears her sing “Home on the Range.”
+As she gets nearer to John, who has aged considerably, he is unable to recognize the once dark brunette beauty who stole his heart.
 He claims he doesn’t know her before he announces how tired he is, before leaning back and probably dying.

 While a little long, this movie does have production values.
 The sets are beautiful, and there is a realistic feel of the 1890s, completed with Kay and Genevieve Tobin looking radiant in the period wardrobe.
-Both women really take the honors in their scenes, sharing this picture for more than what it was probably worth.
+Both women really steal the spotlight in every scene they’re in.

 Though she becomes spitefully vindictive by the end, there is a lot of sympathy for Tobin’s wronged wife throughout the movie.
 And she sticks by her husband, pretending that she has no idea what it going on when she knows perfectly well what a snake he really is.
 Watch her from the beginning to end.
 As she first learns of John’s shady deals, she carries on in a solemn manner; very quiet and long-faced.
 But by the end, especially that final scene in the bedroom, she has a nasty little smirk on her face because she knows he is about to get exactly what’s coming to him.

-Now Kay does good with her character’s ruthless ambition to become a celebrated opera star, even if her voice is horribly dubbed with a voice that comes no where near to her own.
-However, though she is beautiful throughout the movie, she seems a little to modern---to art deco to be placed in Gay ‘90s surroundings.
-Her hair here is also beautiful, which is mentionable only because Warner Brothers seemed to be having a hard time finding a right style for her in these years.
+Now Kay does good with her character’s ruthless ambition to become a celebrated opera star, even if her singing is horribly dubbed with a voice that comes nowhere near to her own.
+Her hair here is also beautiful, which is worthy of mention only because Warner Bros. seemed to be having a hard time finding a right style for her in these years.
+Though she is beautiful throughout the movie, she seems a little too modern–too art deco–to be placed in Gay ‘90s surroundings.

 Edward G. Robinson is all over the place.
-His performance is about as smooth and velvety as the Rocky Mountains.
-He bursts out with theatrical reactions in one scene, then is completely mannered down and appropriate in others.
-It’s a difficult part for any actor to play, and considering how talented he was faults can be put either on the director or screenwriters.
-Since the direction isn’t that bad at all, and the script is a little dull, I’d blame the screenwriters.
+His performance is about as smooth and consistent as the Rocky Mountains.
+He bursts out with theatrical reactions in one scene, but is completely mannered down and appropriate in another.
+It’s a difficult part for any actor to play, and considering how talented he was, a fault can be put either on the director or screenwriters.
+I’d blame the screenwriters.

-Filled with bizarre circumstances, and a classic cowboy song being played over and over again in the country’s second most hectic city, I Loved a Woman is far from being the best movie ever made, but is fun to watch.
-It’s one that doesn’t need to be seen more than once or twice, but its worth a look because of its cast of characters, and because of its strong influence over Orson Welles’ Citizen Kane.
+Filled with bizarre circumstances, and a classic cowboy song being played over and over again in the country’s second most hectic city, I Loved a Woman is far from being the best movie ever made.
+It’s one that doesn’t need to be seen more than once or twice, but it’s worth a look because of its cast of characters, and because of its strong influence over Orson Welles’ Citizen Kane.